-So far, I feel like I am doing my bit to end microwaste and plastic pollution.
+So far, I am doing my bit to end micro waste and plastic pollution.
 I have never been so excited about doing my laundry.
-I would recommend the Guppyfriend to everyone with a washing machine and make sure that when you empty the microfibers’ bag, not toss them down the drain.
+I recommend the Guppyfriend to everyone with a washing machine and make sure that when you empty the microfibers’ bag, do not toss them down the drain.
 Just saying…

-If you come across some other cool ways to help our oceans from drowning in plastic, shoot me an email at [email protected] or leave a comment below.
+If you come across some other cool ways to help our oceans from drowning in plastic, email me at email@example.com or leave a comment below.